alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 *Run for distance, not time.*

-In high school, we were always working to improve our mile times.
+In high school gym class, we ran a mile every week for fitness.
+Improving our mile times were viewed as a sign of improvement and effort.
 So I followed suit.
 Run fast first, run farther later was my reasoning.
 However, I was so focused on beating my previous mile time that I'd be A) too exhausted to run further or B) too dejected from not hitting the time and unmotivated to go on.

 On a whim one day in Aug, I changed the Nike+ run setting to a "distance-run".
 It didn't matter how fast, it didn't matter how long.
 Just a challenge to run 2 miles without stopping.
 It was a major success and the rest of the graph sums up how well that worked out for me.

 <a href="/static/num-runs-each-month.png"><img src="/static/num-runs-each-month.png" width="600px" class="center" /></a>

 Next, we have the number of runs I participated in each month.
 Feb was embarrassing; I think the shock of how hard running was and the cold temperatures traumatized me for a period of time.
 Otherwise, I'm pleased to see the increasing trend of my attempts to run.
 Even if they weren't the best runs, I'd like to think that just making it out on the road was something to be proud of.
 90% of success is showing up, right?
-(Woody Allen)

 <a href="/static/avg-pace-each-month.png"><img src="/static/avg-pace-each-month.png" width="600px" class="center" /></a>